Pool-Of-Tears/Myne/README.md

 *The name of the app is inspired from the main character of an anime called [Ascendance of a Bookworm](https://myanimelist.net/anime/39468/Honzuki_no_Gekokujou__Shisho_ni_Naru_Tame_ni_wa_Shudan_wo_Erandeiraremasen)*.

->[!Note]
->
->The app also utilizes the Google Books API to retrieve additional data such as synopsis and page count.
-As the Gutenberg project does not include these values in their metadata.
-While the app attempts to map the data received from Google Books with Gutenberg's metadata, the mapping is not always 100% accurate.
-Additionally, not all books available on Gutenberg are accessible on Google Books, or they may be available under different titles.
-As a result, you may find some books without synopsis or page count, etc.

 ------

 <h2 align="center">Screenshots</h2>